-Treatment foster parents come from many different backgrounds with various experiences, all of which make them well-suited to care for children and teens in need of a loving, supportive home.
-At Family Works we believe that every child deserves a family, and that families are the best places for children and youth to grow and mature.
+Foster parents come from many different backgrounds with various experiences, all of which could make them well-suited to care for children and teens in need of a loving, supportive home.
 Through trauma-informed care, we provide healing home environments for Wisconsin's children.

 Learn more about trauma-informed care.

-Treatment foster parents are responsible for the care and supervision of children and teens placed in their homes.
-They provide for their physical and emotional needs, including transporting to appointments, coordinating with the treatment team and advocating for the child's best interests.
+Foster parents are responsible for the care and supervision of children and teens placed in their homes.
+They provide for their physical and emotional needs, including transporting to appointments, coordinating with the treatment team, and advocating for the child's best interests.

 Family Works provides support and services to children and teens with complex treatment needs, including:

 - Alcohol or other drug use